Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kensington and Chelsea and are not the council.
 About us

-The Licensing Sub-Committee of The Royal Borough of Kensington and Chelsea met on Thursday, 23 April 2026, to consider a review of the premises licence for Baba Restaurant.
-The committee decided to suspend the licence for a period of three months, with the suspension to be lifted if specific conditions are met regarding the abatement of noise and vibration nuisances.
+The Licensing Sub-Committee of The Royal Borough of Kensington and Chelsea convened to consider a review of the premises licence for Baba Restaurant, located at 212 Fulham Road.
+The review was initiated by Mr. Paul Tancre, a local resident, citing public nuisance as the primary ground.
+After hearing evidence and submissions, the committee decided to suspend the licence for a period of three months, with the suspension conditional on the implementation of specific noise abatement measures.

 Review of Baba Restaurant Premises Licence

-Mrs. Ege Cevik-Sevek, the premises licence holder, presented her case, stating that she had taken over the premises on 24 June 2024 and initially focused on trading.
-She claimed that the air conditioning units were not in use and that she had undertaken cleaning of the kitchen extract system as recommended by an acoustic report.
-She also stated that she had ordered anti-vibration mounts and mats, with delivery expected imminently.
-Mrs. Cevik-Sevek also explained that she had not received the summons for the court hearing due to a change in her accountant.
+Mrs. Ege Cevik, the premises licence holder, presented her case, stating that she acquired the premises on 24 June 2024 and initially focused on trading.
+She claimed that the air conditioning units were not in use and therefore not the source of the problem, and that she had undertaken cleaning of the kitchen extract system as recommended by an acoustic report.
+Mrs. Cevik also explained that she had not received the court summons due to a change in her accountant and registered address.
+She stated that she had ordered vibration mounts and mats, with delivery expected soon, and that these would be installed promptly.
+She expressed that the cost of some recommended works, such as AC replacement, was prohibitive.

-The committee also heard from Mr. Colin Harry from the licensing team, who had conducted a risk assessment and identified eight breaches of the premises licence conditions, unrelated to the noise nuisance but including issues with CCTV, staff training, and a lack of resident meetings.
-However, the committee focused on the grounds for the review, which were primarily the noise and nuisance issues.
+The committee also heard from Mr. Colin Harry of the licensing enforcement team, who outlined several other breaches of the premises licence conditions unrelated to the noise nuisance.
+These included a failure to submit a dispersal policy, non-operational CCTV, lack of signage, and issues with staff training records and resident meetings.
+However, the committee noted that these were separate matters from the current review, which was focused on the noise and nuisance issues.

 Attendees